coleenp7/meat_and_two_sides_meal_planner/README.md

 ### Automatic Weekly Emails

-Once you've set up the trigger (Step 6), the extension will automatically:
+Once you've set up the trigger (Step 5), the extension will automatically:
+- **Start sending emails immediately** on the next Friday at 9:00 AM
-- Generate a new weekly menu every Friday at 9:00 AM
+- Generate a new weekly menu each week
 - Send it to your email address
 - The menu will cover the upcoming week starting from Sunday
 - Check for special dates and include special meals automatically

+### Configure Email Start Date (Optional)

+**By default, emails start immediately.** Only use this if you want to delay when emails begin.

+To delay email sending to a future date:

+1. Click **Menu Picker** → **Configure Email Start Date**
+2. Enter a date in MM/DD/YYYY format (e.g., 12/25/2025)
+3. The trigger will run weekly, but emails will only be sent on or after this date
+4. To resume immediate sending, leave the field blank and click OK

+**Use Cases:**
+- Set up the system now but start emails later (e.g., after vacation)
+- Temporarily pause emails by setting a future date
+- Resume immediate sending by clearing the start date

+**Note:** By default, no start date is set and emails begin immediately.
+The trigger runs every Friday at 9 AM and checks the start date before sending (if one is configured).

 ## Managing Special Dates